Akil Baddoo Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.80 team ERA ranks fourth among all MLB pitching staffs.
+- The Guardians' 3.80 team ERA ranks fourth among all league pitching staffs.

 - The Guardians surrender the second-fewest home runs in baseball (122 total, one per game).

-- Curry (3-1 with a 3.39 ERA and 46 strikeouts in 69 2/3 innings pitched) makes the start for the Guardians, his sixth of the season.
+- Williams makes the start for the Guardians, his 11th of the season.
+He is 1-3 with a 2.80 ERA and 59 strikeouts in 54 2/3 innings pitched.

-- The righty's most recent time out came on Friday against the Tampa Bay Rays, when he tossed five innings, surrendering five earned runs while allowing six hits.
+- In his last appearance on Saturday, the right-hander tossed five innings against the Tampa Bay Rays, allowing one earned run while surrendering five hits.

-- The 25-year-old has put up an ERA of 3.39, with 6 strikeouts per nine innings, in 30 games this season.
-Opponents are batting .240 against him.
+- The 24-year-old has put up an ERA of 2.80, with 9.7 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.